 - Marketing strategy

-So before going into the details, let’s know exactly what is drug development strategy?
+So before going into the details, let’s understand drug development strategy.

 A comprehensive drug development strategy

 A comprehensive drug development strategy is a detailed roadmap for advancing a new compound from the lab through each stage of development, ultimately arriving at the envisioned marketed drug product.

 It requires a multi-disciplinary project team of experienced experts in strategic planning, which outlines

 - chemistry, manufacturing, and controls (CMC) and formulation activities,